 (C) Catholic Clergy Sexual Abuse Myths

-- Catholic clergy aren’t more likely to abuse children than other clergy or men in general.
+- Catholic clergy aren’t more likely to abuse children than other clergy, nor have they been more likely to do so than men in general, or even more likely than public school teachers.

-- Clergy sexual abuse in the Catholic Church can’t be blamed on celibacy or homosexuality.
+- Clergy sexual abuse in the Catholic Church can’t be blamed on celibacy, homosexuality, or on all-male clergy.

 - Almost all of clergy sexual abuse cases in the Catholic Church occurred during the 1960s and 70s.

-- Most clergy sex offenders aren’t pedophiles — most offenses were against post-pubescent teens.
+- Most clergy sex offenders aren’t pedophiles in the popular sense — most offenses were against post-pubescent teens, not young children.

 (D) Christian Belief Myths